hanfasnoor/deloittecs/README.md

 ## How to run

-   You should have Java 8, Maven to run this application.*activityListTextPath* is a commandLine arg which carries Input File Path.We can Project using option Import as Existing Maven Projects to
+   You should have Java 8, Maven to run this application.*activityListTextPath* is a commandLine arg which carries Input File Path.

-   Eclipse and run as stand alone Java Application.
+   -Open eclipse.
+   -Click File > Import.
+   -Type Maven in the search box under Select an import source:
+   -Select Existing Maven Projects.
+   -Click Next.
+   -Click Browse and select the [folder](deloitte-activity-scheduler) that is the root of the Maven project .
+   -Click Next .
+   -Click Finish

 ### If running as jar (with Input file)
     java -jar deloitte-activity-scheduler-0.0.1-SNAPSHOT.jar --activityListTextPath=<Your Local Input File Path>